Galeria Kazimierz

 Galeria Kazimierz is a large shopping center located in the Grzegórzki borough of Kraków.
 The name derives from the neighbouring district of Kazimierz.
 Phase 1 opened in 2004.
 The mall has around 38,150 m2 of floor space, complete with a wide variety of eateries and large shops such as Zara, Puma, Quiksilver, H&M and Alma Market.
 In all there is more than 130 retail units present within the mall along with a ten screen cinema.
 In 2007 construction began on a 6-storey office space which is part of the shopping mall.
+Galeria Kazimierz was built on the site of the former city slaughterhouse and some of its building were renovated and incorporated into the complex.